 |Title:||Shiva Moon.
-A Journey Through India.]|
+A Journey Through India|

 Helge Timmerberg, soul searching meta-writer

-The people he talks to are mostly guides, taxi drivers and tourists.
+The people he talks to are mostly guides, taxi drivers, and other tourists.
 Some of the conversations are interesting, others aren’t.
-He tells little stories, and he supplies the reader with pieces of background information about the surroundings.
+He tells little stories, and he offers some background information about his surroundings here and there.
 Sometimes it all feels a bit sloppy.
 But most of the time it’s still fine.

 “What am I?
 That’s easier.
 I am a writer.
 And hedonistic.
 And sometimes, like all writers, severely autistic.
 Sometimes not so much.
 May I, at this point, talk about Hemingway for a bit?
 He said writing makes us lonely.”